unibadanjudo/outreach-and-attendance-system/README.md

 ## 1. Project Overview & Objectives

 ### The Problem
 University sports clubs often struggle with member retention and administrative overhead.
-Attendance records are frequently kept on ad-hoc paper sheets or scattered spreadsheets, making it difficult to detect when a judoka stops attending training until months later.
+No attendance records are kept, making it difficult to detect when a judoka stops attending training until months later.

 ### The Solution
 The **UI Judo Outreach & Attendance System** acts as a centralized operational hub: